RubyQianru/Hand-Pose-and-Music-Control/README.md

 7. Follow the instruction on the web app.
 Make sure to press key  "s" to save and download the JSON dataset.
 It might takes 30 seconds for the download to initiate.

-9. Refresh the web app anytime you want to collect a new label or run into any issues.
+9. Refresh the web app anytime if you run into any issues (like errors in console).

 ## Dataset